kshao19/Money-Growth-and-Inflation-A-Data-Exploration/README.md

 ### Exploratory Data Analysis

-This EDA explores some key economic concepts and phenomenons using real-life data, including:
+This project examines some key economic questions using real-life data, including:
-- What is the relationship between real and nominal GDP?
+- How closely do real and nominal GDP move together over time?
-- What was the effect of the COVID-19 Pandemic on inflation?
-- Does printing money leads to larger inflation? ("Inflation is always and everywhere a monetary phenomenon."
-(Milton Friedman, 1970))
+- How did the COVID-19 pandemic influence inflation dynamics in the U.S.?
+- Is there empirical evidence that money supply growth drives inflation, as suggested by Milton Friedman’s famous claim (1970)?
-- Does consumer data support Portfolio Choice Theory?
+- Do patterns in household financial data align with the predictions of Portfolio Choice Theory?
+-
 ### Data Sources
 This analysis will be using monthly data publicly available at [FRED](https://fred.stlouisfed.org) and [Survey of Consumer Finance (SCF)](https://www.federalreserve.gov/econres/scfindex.htm).
 All data used is available in the [Raw Data folder](https://github.com/kshao19/Money_and_Banking_Analysis/tree/main/Raw%20Data/) in this repository but is last downloaded in 2021.
 - [Real and Nominal GDP](https://github.com/kshao19/Money_and_Banking_Analysis/blob/main/Raw%20Data/Nominal_Real%20GDP.csv)